-A researcher checks equipment that collected data during a prescribed, stand-replacing fire conducted by the Richfield Ranger District in the Fishlake National Forest, Utah, on June 20, 2019.
+A prescribed burn conducted in the Fishlake National Forest, Utah, in 2020.
 USDA Forest Service photo by Roger Ottmar.

 Models for projecting fire behavior and smoke impacts are increasingly relied on during decisionmaking and planning.
-However, many models lack suitable data for adequate validation and evaluation.
+Many models, however, lack suitable data for adequate validation and evaluation.
 Land managers have identified this as a critical problem, stating that validation data collected from operational prescribed burns and wildfires is a crucial need for progressing and transitioning newer models and systems into operation.